KEYNOTE SPEAKERS

 – Member of the American Association of Endodontists.

-– Prof. Abbott was appointed as an Officer of the Order of Australia (AO) in June 2015.
+– Prof. Abbott was appointed by the Governor-General of Australia as an Officer of the Order of Australia (AO) in the General Division in the Queen’s Birthday Honours List in June 2015.

 – Prof. Abbott was awarded the status of Emeritus Professor by the University of Western Australia in 2022.